 1. Information from an Identified Individual

 Detailed information from an identified individual may provide a basis for reasonable suspicion.
-An identified individual may be a person who provides a call-back number, someone whose credibility the officers have had an opportunity to assess, or a known informant.
+An identified individual may be a person who provides a name, someone whose credibility the officers have had an opportunity to assess, or a known informant.